 Air pollution is a mix of hazardous substances from both natural and human-made sources.

-There are also hazardous substances released into the air by nature, such as gases and ash from volcanic eruptions, gases, such as methane, which are emitted from decomposing organic matter in soils, and smoke from wildfires, which is frequently caused by people.
+There are also hazardous substances released into the air by nature, such as ash from volcanic eruptions, gases like methane, which is emitted from decomposing organic matter in soils, and smoke from wildfires, which are frequently caused by people.